 God is fair, loving, merciful, and true to his promises.
 He is not the cruel and merciless monster that so many preachers depict.
-Because he is a God of love (1.Jn.4:8), he has designed a number of different resurrections in order to give the opportunity for eternal life to those who have not known him or had an opportunity to qualify for eternal life.
+Because he is a God of love (1.Jn.4:8), he has designed several different resurrections in order to give the opportunity for eternal life to those who have not known him or had an opportunity to qualify for eternal life.

 There is no doubt that each person will have an opportunity to obey God's code of righteous conduct.
 The only question is when each individual will have this opportunity?:

 "For as in Adam all die, even so in Christ shall all be made alive.
 But every man in his own order: Christ the first-fruits; afterward they that are Christ's at his coming" (1.Cor.15:22-23).